Timely diagnosis to improve livestock welfare and profitability

 Founders Andy Hall-Ponselè (Director of Operations) and Lina Gasiūnaitė (Director of Science) with CEO, Alan Hale, share the common goal of making a significant contribution to reducing the disease burden in livestock farming.

-Biotangents are currently working with Sidai Africa, a major African veterinary group, to develop a pen-side prototype for detecting Contagious Bovine and Caprine Pleuropneumonias (CBPP and CCPP) – diseases particularly prevalent in Sub-Saharan Africa causing severe morbidity and mortality in cattle and goats.
+Biotangents worked with Sidai Africa, a major African veterinary group, to develop a pen-side prototype for detecting Contagious Bovine and Caprine Pleuropneumonias (CBPP and CCPP) – diseases particularly prevalent in Sub-Saharan Africa causing severe morbidity and mortality in cattle and goats.

 Having introduced the two partners, CIEL helped the UK-Kenyan consortium prepare a successful bid to secure £397,000 from the Department for International Development (DFID) as part of the Agri-Tech Catalyst fund.
 This early win separately supported Biotangents to leverage subsequent equity-based finance from private investors.

-CIEL is providing project management and helping to disseminate findings to wider industry partners as the team embarks on developing Biotangents’ technology platform, with early results due in Q1 2019.
+CIEL provided project management and helped to disseminate findings to wider industry partners as the team embarked on developing Biotangents’ technology platform.

 Further opportunities with CIEL